Bestyan/DnD/houserules.md

 Once per turn, a player may ask for a skill check to do *something*.
 This can be anything, as long as they can make it plausible.
 The monsters can do this too, the extent of it depending on their level of intelligence.

 Example: Athletics check to trip a foe.

+# HP gain when leveling up

+If you roll a hit die to determine your HP increase, reroll ones.